Conductive polymer: Electroluminescence

 Electroluminescence is light emission stimulated by electric current.
 In organic compounds, electroluminescence has been known since the early 1950s, when Bernanose and coworkers first produced electroluminescence in crystalline thin films of acridine orange and quinacrine.
 In 1960, researchers at Dow Chemical developed AC-driven electroluminescent cells using doping.
 In some cases, similar light emission is observed when a voltage is applied to a thin layer of a conductive organic polymer film.
 While electroluminescence was originally mostly of academic interest, the increased conductivity of modern conductive polymers means enough power can be put through the device at low voltages to generate practical amounts of light.
 This property has led to the development of flat panel displays using organic LEDs, solar panels, and optical amplifiers.

 Barriers to applications

 Since most conductive polymers require oxidative doping, the properties of the resulting state are crucial.
-Such materials are salt-like (polymer salt), which diminishes their solubility in organic solvents and water and hence their processability.
+Such materials are salt-like (polymer salt), which makes them less soluble in organic solvents and water and hence harder to process.
 Furthermore, the charged organic backbone is often unstable towards atmospheric moisture.
-The poor processability for many polymers requires the introduction of solubilizing or substituents, which can further complicate the synthesis.
+Improving processability for many polymers requires the introduction of solubilizing substituents, which can further complicate the synthesis.

 Experimental and theoretical thermodynamical evidence suggests that conductive polymers may even be completely and principally insoluble so that they can only be processed by dispersion.